kemacdonald/iChartAnalyzeR/README.md

 ## Usage

-For detailed usage information, see the package vignette (TODO).
 The following code snippet shows how to use the basic functionality of `iChartAnalyzeR`.
 Note that for any of these functions to work, the data have to be in iChart format with the same column naming conventions.